 Bilateral Economic Relations

-In 2017, the United States accounted for 6.9% of Macau’s exports and 5.5% of its imports.
+In 2019, the United States accounted for 3.1 percent of Macau exports worth roughly $400,000 and 2.8 percent of its imports worth roughly $3.6 million.
+Macau was the United States’ 93rd largest goods export destination and 123rd largest supplier of goods in 2019.
 U.S. investment has played a leading role in the development of Macau’s gaming and entertainment sector.
-As of the end of 2016, the total stock of U.S. foreign direct investment in Macau totaled $23.8 billion.
-There are over 30 U.S. firms doing business in Macau.
+In 2019, the total stock of U.S. foreign direct investment in Macau totaled $45.4 billion.
+As of 2019, there are 34 U.S. firms doing business in Macau.

 Macau’s Membership in International Organizations